 Discussing Money or Time Off

-Unless an offer is put on the table, it’s not recommended that you discuss money or future working and holiday arrangements.
+Unless an offer is put on the table, it’s not recommended that you discuss money or future working and vacation arrangements.

 Using foul and inappropriate language is generally not acceptable at any time in the workplace, so it is an especially bad idea in an interview.

 You might not think you’ve performed well in an interview, but a simple email reiterating your interest is a courtesy that might just pay off in the long run.

 Want to know what you should be doing in an interview to be remembered?
 These tips for making a lasting impression will help ensure your interview goes well.